ebdtcode/TrustingJesus/site/transcripts/exhortation/transcript.md

 When we give, we'll notice that from giving our money, we'll give our time, we'll give our lives, and people will be blessed.

-### Example: Reverend James Koala
+### Example: Reverend David Kawala

 One more thing and then I'll go.
-I got the opportunity to meet that man, Reverend James Koala.
+I got the opportunity to meet that man, Reverend David Kawala.
 And that guy, they told us he used to go in the jungle.
 He would be going all kinds of places to preach the gospel.
 I don't know if we heard what was in that video - he said he went from a small meeting to 14 congregations, that's 14 churches.

 Why? **Because he has an attitude of giving.**